Your Cart is Empty

 The key is dealing with inflammation, which is so largely a part of rosacea, other chronic skin conditions, and many chronic health conditions as well.

 Treatment for rosacea has traditionally been centered around topical and oral antibiotics, as well as anti-acne medications to control the symptoms.
 The problem with this is that these medications may be helpful in the short term, but they’re not addressing the underlying inflammation.
 They’re also increasing your risk of side effects for many things, including gastrointestinal issues due to the disruption of gut flora by antibiotics.
-There are better ways of treatment out there, and we know this because we’ve seen many rosacea and ocular rosacea patients with dry eyes heal themselves through the remedies we’ll discuss below.
+There are better ways of treatment out there, and we know this because we’ve seen many rosacea and ocular rosacea patients with dry eyes effectively deal with this condition through the remedies we’ll discuss below.

 Since inflammation is at the core of most chronic diseases, including rosacea, we must tackle this at its core.
 You have to ask the question of what is causing the inflammation in the first place.
 Is it an underlying autoimmune issue?
 Is it a gut issue?
 Is it a food sensitivity?
 There are many potential causes and triggers for rosacea, so we’ll discuss a few of those below and how you can best circumvent those issues before they become larger, chronic problems.

-I can’t stress enough how important proper face eyelid hygiene is.
-Eyelid hygiene allows your eyelids to function properly by eliminating the bad bacteria and some of the inflammation present.
+I can’t stress enough how important proper face and eyelid hygiene is.
+Eyelid hygiene allows your eyelids to function properly by dealing with the bad bacteria and some of the inflammation present.
 This aids in the prevention of flare ups.
 If done correctly, helpful bacteria will be salvaged to ensure a proper balance of overall ocular flora.

 The tips below can also be used to help manage the condition, and I like to start with a natural face wash.
-After removing your makeup with an oil based eye makeup remover, I recommend using the Heyedrate Foaming Tea Tree Face Wash.
+After removing your makeup with an eyelid wipe (I love the MediViz Tea Tree Eyelid Wipes), I recommend using the Heyedrate Foaming Tea Tree Face Wash.
 Simply wet your face and put 1-2 pumps into your hands, working it into a lather.
 Work the lather into the skin of your face.
 If you wish to use it over your eyelids, you can do so with your eyelids tightly closed (it will burn if it enters your eyes).
 Rinse well and pat dry.

 After this, ensure that your eyelids are cleaned twice daily: a cotton round/ball should be sprayed with a hypochlorous acid eyelid cleanser, such as Heyedrate Lid and Lash Cleanser, and then moved across the eyelid to eradicate oil and debris from the area.
-Even easier, you can simply spray the solution onto your closed eyelids, rub it in, and let it dry.
-We also recommend spraying the solution on areas of rosacea on the skin to help alleviate symptoms (I do this nightly).
-Follow up with a natural moisturizer such as this one.
+We also recommend spraying the solution on areas of rosacea on the skin (I do this nightly).
+Follow up with a natural moisturizer such as the Heyedrate Eye Cream and Face Moisturizer.

 Lastly, I know most of us love a bit of time in the sun, but if you have rosacea you need to make sure you’re protected.
 This means limiting sun exposure, wearing polarized (and UV protected) sunglasses, slathering on sunscreen, and wearing a hat.
 UV rays are a common rosacea trigger.